The application period has now closed.

-Attendees come from wide-ranging academic backgrounds and are usually enrolled in graduate courses or have recently embarked on postdoctoral research.
-However, candidates holding other positions are encouraged to apply.
+Participants come from a wide range of academic backgrounds and are usually enrolled in graduate programs or have recently begun postdoctoral research.
+However, applicants in other positions are also encouraged to apply.

 All accepted students must be able to travel to Tokyo.